azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-In the file that includes the previous sample module, write
+In the file that includes the previous sample module, write:

 ```js
 ...